openharmony/docs/en/application-dev/file-management/app-file-access.md

 ### Copying Data to Another File

-  The following example demonstrates how to write the data read from a file to another file.
+  The following example demonstrates how to read data from a file and write it to another file.

 ```ts
 // pages/xxx.ets
 import fs from '@ohos.file.fs';